For Problems 34, 35, 36, 37, 38, 39, 40, 41, 42, and 43, draw a c... | Channels for Pearson+

 Textbook QuestionTextbook Question

 For Problems 34, 35, 36, 37, 38, 39, 40, 41, 42, and 43, draw a complete pictorial representation.
 Do not solve these problems or do any mathematics.
-A car traveling at 30 m/s runs out of gas while traveling up a 10° slope.
-How far up the hill will the car coast before starting to roll back down?
+David is driving a steady 30 m/s when he passes Tina, who is sitting in her car at rest.
+Tina begins to accelerate at a steady 2.0 m/s² at the instant when David passes.
+How far does Tina drive before passing David?

 Verified Solution